-The following general provisions apply to financial awards from the Opportunity Fund:
+The following general provisions apply to financial awards by the Opportunity Fund:

-- 1. Funds may be used for human development contracts or economic development projects, as defined below. - 2.
-In each fiscal year: - a. a maximum of 25% of budgeted funds may be awarded as grants; - b. a minimum of 75% of budgeted funds must be awarded as repayable loans; - c. a maximum of \$200,000 may be awarded for human development contracts with all other funds awarded for economic development projects, as both terms are defined below; - d. other than as described above, there is no minimum or maximum loan or grant size; and - e. unawarded or reprogrammable funds from any fiscal year roll into the next fiscal year's budget. - 3.
-"Human development contracts" are defined as contracts for services directly benefitting residents of the Service Area which accomplish one of the five goals identified in Section 3(e) below. - a.
+1. Funds may be used for human development contracts or economic development projects, as defined below.

+- 2. In each fiscal year: - a. a maximum of 25% of budgeted funds may be awarded as grants; - b. a minimum of 75% of budgeted funds must be awarded as repayable loans;

+c. a maximum of \$200,000 may be awarded for human development contracts with all other funds awarded for economic development projects, as both terms are defined below; d. other than as described above there is no minimum or maximum loan or grant size; and e. unawarded or reprogrammable funds from any fiscal year roll into the next fiscal year's budget.

+3. "Human development contracts" are defined as contracts for services directly benefitting residents of the Service Area which accomplish one of the five goals identified in Section 3(e) below.

+a.
 Eligibility.
 Human development applicants, including their affiliates and subsidiaries, shall only be eligible for Opportunity Funds awards twice in any 5-year period.
-Human development contracts shall only be awarded for new or expanded services to residents of the Service Area and shall only be used to pay for costs attributable to that new or expanded service.
-Funds shall not be awarded to persons or entities who have outstanding city liens or tax liens, who are party to a lawsuit against the City, who have filed for bankruptcy in the previous 5 years, who are currently in default under any other agreement with the City, or who have in the previous 5 years been party to a contract with the City that was terminated due to default.
+Human development contracts shall only be awarded for new or expanded services to residents of the Service Area, and shall only be used to pay for costs attributable to that new or expanded service.
+Loans or grants shall not be awarded to persons or entities who have outstanding city liens or tax liens, who are party to a lawsuit against the City, who have filed for bankruptcy in the previous 5 years, who are currently in default under any other agreement with the City, or who have in the previous 5 years been party to a contract with the City that was terminated due to default.

-- b.
+b.
 Payment.
-Human development contract awards will be paid as a reimbursement of actual expenses and shall not be paid more often than quarterly.
-Each request for reimbursement shall include evidence of the expense satisfactory to the Director of the Office of Economic Development in his or her sole discretion, as well as an explanation of how the expense was related to the human development program. - c.
+Human development contract awards will be paid on a reimbursement of expense basis.
+Each request for reimbursement shall include evidence of expense satisfactory to the Director of the Small Business Center in his or her sole discretion, as well as an explanation of how the expense was related to the human development program. c.
 Match.
-Each human development contract application must include evidence of a dollar-for-dollar match from a third-party funding source or as cash-on-hand.
-If a grant, the match must be specific to the human development program and must be received within the contract term.
-At least 80% of the match must be in the form of cash.
-Up to 20% of match may be in the form of volunteer labor or other in-kind source acceptable to and valued by the Director of the Office of Economic Development in his or her sole discretion.
+Each human development contract application must include evidence of a dollar-for-dollar match from a third-party funding source.
+The match must be specific to the human development and must be received within the contract term.
+At least 80% of match must be in the form of cash.
+Up to 20% of match may be in the form of volunteer labor or other in-kind source acceptable to and valued by the director of the Small Business Center in his or her sole discretion.
 Volunteer labor will be valued at the then-current federal minimum wage.
-Evidence of the volunteer labor match must be submitted with each reimbursement request in the form of a volunteer hours log on awardee letterhead.
-Each entry must include the date and hours of service, as well as the legible printed name, address, phone number, and signature of each volunteer. - d.
+Evidence of the volunteer labor match must be submitted with each reimbursement request in the form of a volunteer hours log on grantee letterhead.
+Each entry must include the date and hours of service, as well as the legible printed name, address, phone number, and signature of each volunteer.

+d.
 Persons Served.
 Human development services must be targeted to residents of the Service Area.
-Unless located entirely in the Service Area, each awardee must keep records documenting that at least 90% of the persons served under the contract are residents of the Service Area.
-This documentation must be submitted to the City with each reimbursement request. - e.
+Each awardee must keep records documenting that at least 90% of the persons served under the contract are residents of the Service Area.
+This documentation must be submitted to the City with each reimbursement request.

+e.
 Contracts.
-Human development contracts must include a provision requiring the awardee to track and report measurable outcomes to demonstrate progress toward one of the following goals in the Service Area: (i) increase workforce participation and readiness; (ii) stimulate small business activity and growth, including the creation of a microgrant program; (iii) improve health outcomes; (iv) improve public safety; and (v) improve educational outcomes. - 4.
-"Economic development projects" are defined as projects or programs that result in the creation of new jobs, the retention of existing jobs, or an increase in the Service Area tax base. - a.
-Eligibility.
-Loans or grants shall not be awarded to persons or entities who have outstanding city liens or tax liens, who are party to a lawsuit against the City, who have filed for bankruptcy in the previous 5 years, who are currently in default under any other agreement with the City, or who have in the previous 5 years been party to a contract with the City that was terminated due to default.
+Human development contracts must include a provision requiring the grantee to track and report measurable outcomes to demonstrate progress toward one of the following goals in the Service Area:

+i.
+Increase workforce participation and readiness

+ii.
+Stimulate small business activity and growth